 Code formatters play a crucial role in maintaining a consistent coding style across a project.
-When collaborating with a team, a code formatter ensures a uniform “look” for your code, irrespective of the individual author.
-This not only enhances readability but also results in smaller differentials in pull requests.
-To achieve this, all contributors must adhere to the same formatter and its configuration, stored within the project’s Git repository.
-Ideally, automated checks should be set up for every commit or pull request.
+When collaborating in a team, code formatters ensure a uniform “look” for your code, irrespective of the author.
+This enhances readability and, even more significant, results in smaller diffs in pull requests.
+To achieve this, all contributors must adhere to the same formatter (with the same configuration).
+Ideally, a specification of how to format is stored within the project’s Git repository, and is automatically checked on every commit.

 But what if you realize there’s no formatter set up for a project after it has already started?
 In this blog post, I’ll share my steps for addressing this issue, particularly for repositories where all branches are frequently rebased.